 The spirit of the original community initiative to build the village hall has continued with generous grants from companies and organisations, support from suppliers and contractors, and donations and volunteered time from individuals.

-HALL IMPROVEMENTS
+HALL MAINTENANCE AND IMPROVEMENTS

 updated April 2022